freekalmykia/oiradcongress.org/content/posts/Here-I-stand.md

 tags: [Oirats, Kalmyks, Captive Nations]
 group: "Featured"
 ---
 Martin Luther, the initiator of the Reformation in the Catholic religion, once said so.
 We, too, can say, “We stand here because we cannot do otherwise!”.
-Many other people would like to stand next to us, shoulder to shoulder with us, to say No to the Russian Empire.
+Many other people would like to stand next to us, shoulder to shoulder, to say No to the Russian Empire.
 But the empire frightens people and fetters them with fear: for life, for property, for sources of funding.

 ###  Russia's war to seize Ukraine